tc39/proposal-smart-pipelines/readme.md

   |> new User.Message(#)
 ```
 This version is equivalent to the version above, except that the `capitalize`
-and `new User.Message` pipeline bodies explicitly include optional `#`s, making
+and `new User.Message` pipeline bodies explicitly include optional topic
-the expressions slightly wordier than necessary.
+references `#`s, making the expressions slightly wordier than necessary.

 <td>